 Broadly defined, there are two types of problems.
 There are problem that can be changed, fixed, improved, or made better, and problems that cannot.
-Spending time focusing on unfixable problems can become a major source of stress.
-Among these unfixable problems, perhaps the biggest categories include problems that defined in terms of changing the past or future and changing other people.
+Spending time focusing on problems that cannot be fixed can become a major source of stress.
+Among these problems, perhaps the biggest categories of problems that cannot be fixed include problems that defined in terms of changing the past, changing the future and changing other people.

-There remain aspects of my health that are under my direct control and these will be my most affective avenue for maintaining or even improving my health.
+There remain aspects of my health that are under my direct control and these will be my most effective avenue for maintaining or even improving my health.
 For example, I can, and should, eat healthy foods, maintain a healthy weight, and engage in moderate and safe exercise almost every day.
 Other healthy behaviors that I can take include taking appropriate supplements, getting vaccinated against influenza, and getting enough sleep.

 In the past, I had the perception of control.
 I have always been rather self-reliant.
 I have learned there are some things that will forever be outside of my control, such as the past, the actions of other people, and aspects of my health.
 Letting go of this perception of control and self-reliance has been difficult.
 It has been part of a larger process of learning to let God into my life and into my heart and to let Him change me and use me for His purposes.
 I have come to realize there is a purpose for my life outside of my own comfort and aspirations.